To fully understand what NetFlow is and why it’s used for network monitoring, we first need to know what a flow is.

 If bandwidth usage is a concern for you, most vendors offer a feature called sampled NetFlow.
 Sampled NetFlow is the statistical sampling of packets where only one out of N packets are processed by NetFlow and the rest are skipped.
 Statistical sampling preserves most of the important flow properties as long as the analyzer is aware that sampling is enabled.

 Certain router models can’t keep up with full NetFlow computing and implement sampling as a way to reduce CPU load.
-If your client network moves large volumes of traffic and the device on it supports sampled NetFlow, it’s a good idea to enable it.
+If the network moves large volumes of traffic and the device on it supports sampled NetFlow, it’s a good idea to enable it.

 As a rule of thumb, sampling 1 out of 64 to 1 out of 100 packets should be safe for gigabit-scale bandwidth usage, while 1 out of 1,000 to 1 out of 10,000 packets is recommended for multi-gigabit to multi-terabit usage.
 Refer to the equipment vendor’s documentation for further guidance.